-Enel’s commitment to the initiative, explained Claudio Fiorentini, Enel’s Head of Relations with Associations and Stakeholders, represents the link that has always kept us close to Italy’s local communities.
+Our commitment to the initiative – explained Claudio Fiorentini, Enel’s Head of Relations with Associations and Stakeholders – is a token of the link that has always kept us close to Italy’s local communities.

-“Roots is one of the words that distinguishes this initiative: it evokes the mountain environment, the countryside, the roots of the people and companies that work in the area, but also of our company that for more than 50 years has been present in the area demonstrating a constant sensitivity towards all the social partners who live and work here”
+“Roots is one of the words that distinguishes this initiative: it evokes the mountain environment, the countryside, the roots of the people and companies that work in the area, but also of our company, which for more than 50 years has been present in the area demonstrating a constant sensitivity towards all the social partners who live and work here”

 Fiorentini added that there are also two other words that describe the project.
-One is resilience, like that of the four livestock breeders and their strong bond with the local area.
+One is resilience, proved by the four livestock breeders and their strong bond with the local area.
 The other is ecosystem, understood as the set of all the actors who are working side by side to kick-start local development.